ShantamGupta/OpenCV/README.md

 # OpenCV
-Face detection with OpenCV using Haar Cascades
+Having Fun with Face detection with OpenCV using Haar Cascades!